 Dean Barry Falk

-There is no major that will not “work” with honors.
+There is no major that will not “work” with Honors.

-The Honors College experience at VCU provides its students with unique opportunities to develop the skills they need to become the leaders who will solve tomorrow’s problems.
+The Honors College experience at VCU provides students with unique opportunities to develop the skills they need to become the leaders who will solve tomorrow’s problems.
 These skills are developed partly through learning in the classroom, where Honors students are taught in small, discussion-oriented classes by outstanding faculty.
 They are also developed outside the classroom, where learning is made relevant and immediate through innovative programs engaging students in research, study abroad, civic engagement and creative endeavors.
 Our students don’t just “make it real,” they make a difference!

 I invite you to explore our website and see how VCU’s Honors College is (a) Defining Experience.